sc-2021-ccu-lanl-statistics/simulation-project/README.md

 # simulation-project

+Workloads, scripts, docker environment, and Batsim patches necessary to recreate simulation results presented in the FTXS 2021 paper entitled "Statistical Framework for Two-Party Acceptance Testing of HPC Systems for Reliability"

 make sure git is installed as well as docker and that they are working correctly<br>
 then type<br>
 `git clone https://github.com/sc-2021-ccu-lanl-statistics/simulation-project.git`<br>